 - In the case of a donor who is “associated” with the charity (employee, board member, member etc.) the limit for tax relief on donations to a maximum of 10% of annual income continues to apply;

-Corporate donations If a company donates to an approved charity, the donation can be treated as a trading expense (subject to a minimum donation per charity of 250), and so will be deductible for corporation tax.
+Corporate donations If a company donates to an approved charity, the donation can be treated as a trading expense or an expense of management (subject to a minimum donation per charity of 250), and so will be deductible for corporation tax.